The Myth of Orpheus & Eurydice

 Even with that said, I ask each of you to look at the ancient singer and his girlfriend as 2 parts which make up one hottie of a reader.
 In other words, consider Orpheus and Eurydice to be the masculine and feminine sides of your overall personality.
 View Orpheus as your control freak of a conscious ego and Eurydice to be your subconscious soul and consider the following:

-– One must acknowledge the darkness if one is to live in the light.
+– One must acknowledge the darkness if one is to live in the light, even if it’s only playing air guitar solo for just yourself in a mirror.

-– Life never is nor will it ever be fully controllable.
+– Life never is nor will it ever be fully controllable, bro.

 Radically Rock on, modern reader dudes!